sylvaticus/juliatutorial/0---introduction.md

 4 Different ways to run julia code:

-* 1\) julia can be run interactivelly in a console.
+1. julia can be run interactivelly in a console.
-  Just run \(after having installed it\) `julia in a console and then type your commands there`
+Just run (after having installed it) `julia` in a console and then type your commands there;
-* 2\) Alternativly create a script, that is a text file ending in `.jl, and let julia parse and run it with julia myscript.jl [arg1, arg2,..]`
+2. Alternatively, create a script, that is a text file ending in `.jl`, and let julia parse and run it with `julia myscript.jl [arg1, arg2,..]`;
-* 3\) Finally, add to the top of the script the location of the julia interpreter preceeded by \#! followed by an empty row \(e.g. `#!/usr/bin/julia, you can find it typying which julia in a console), be sure that the file is executable (e.g. chmod 755 myscript.jl) and then run it with ./myscript.jl`
+3. Finally, add to the top of the script the location of the julia interpreter preceeded by `#!` and followed by an empty row (e.g. `#!/usr/bin/julia`, you can find the fullpath of the Julia interpreter by typying `which julia` in a console), be sure that the file is executable (e.g. `chmod 755 myscript.jl`) and then run it with `./myscript.jl`;
-* 4\) Use an Integrated Development Editor \(such as Juno\), open your Julia script and click the run comand of the editor
+4. Use an Integrated Development Editor (such as Juno), open your Julia script and click the run comand of the editor.

 Julia keeps many things in memory.
-If this create problems in the eecution of your code you can empty the current session from all the variables using `workspace()`.
+If this create problems in the eecution of your code, you can empty the current session for all the variables using `workspace()`.

 ## Syntax elements

 Single line comments: start with `#`

-Multiline comments: in between `#= and =#(can be nested)`
+Multiline comments: in between `#=` and `=#`(can be nested)

-In console mode \`;\` suppress the output \(done automatically in scripting mode\)
+In console mode \`;\` suppress the output (done automatically in scripting mode)

-Identation don't matter.
+Identation dones't matter.

 Empty spaces sometimes do, e.g. functions must have the curved parenthesis with the inputs striclty attached to them, e.g.: